-A secure environment of care is needed for medication safety.
-Medication safety includes the security of oral, sublingual, parenteral, and inhaled drugs used for elective and emergency patient care.
-A secure area ensures the integrity of anesthesia machines as well as other equipment and materials.
+A secure environment of care is necessary for medication safety.
+Medication safety includes the security of oral, sublingual, parenteral, and inhaled pharmaceutical agents used for elective and emergency patient care.
+A secure physical area ensures the integrity of anesthesia machines as well as other equipment and materials.
 Security of medications in the operating room suite is essential for patient safety.

 Access to operating room suites must be strictly limited to authorized persons.

-All Schedule 3 and 4 narcotic medications must be kept in locked enclosed areas when not under the direct control of an anesthesia professional.
+All Schedule II through V medications must be kept in locked enclosed areas when not under the direct control of an anesthesia professional.

-Anesthesia professionals must have immediate access to drugs required for emergency patient care.
-Procedures designed to prevent unauthorized access to such drugs must be consistent with this imperative for patient safety.
+Anesthesia professionals must have immediate access to drugs and equipment required for emergency patient care.
+Procedures designed to prevent unauthorized access to such drugs must not impede this imperative for patient safety.

 Anesthesia carts and anesthesia machines may remain unlocked, and non-controlled* medications may be left in or on top of unlocked anesthesia carts or anesthesia machines immediately prior to, during, and immediately following surgical cases in an operating room, so long as there are authorized operating room personnel in the OR suite.

 Because the operating room suite is a limited-access secure location, it is safe practice for anesthesia professionals to leave non-controlled* medications on the top of their anesthesia carts or anesthesia machines for brief periods (e.g., while going to a nearby holding area to bring a patient into the operating room).